rlDDPGAgentOptions

 You can modify the InfoToSave

-property only after the
+property only after you

 Example: options.InfoToSave.Optimizer=true